jundalisay/spblist/content/en/material/lensing.md

 ---
 title: "Descartes' Gravitational Lensing"
 # date: 2022-04-13
-image: /graphics/physics/aether.jpg
+image: /graphics/physics/fig_2-w.jpg.jpg
-description: "The aether drag has always been in the measurements done by physicists on light"
+description: "The phenomenon of gravitational lensing is the change in the apparent position of a star by the meddling of another star or a galaxy"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/